-The following ginger ale mocktail recipes are vintage in origin and very easy to make.
-They come from the days of the old fashioned pharmacy soda fountain and call for ginger ale and natural fruit flavors.
-If you're hunting for fancy non-alcoholic beverages to serve at a special occasion or to enjoy as refreshing thirst quenchers, then you'll love these.
+These ginger ale mocktail recipes are vintage in origin and very easy to make.
+They come from the days of the neighborhood soda fountain and call for ginger ale and all-natural fruit flavors.

 The Dispenser's Formulary or Soda Water Guide (1915)